ShiftLeftSecurity/scan-docs/docs/index.md

 ShiftLeft Scan is a free [open-source](https://github.com/ShiftLeftSecurity/sast-scan) security tool for modern DevOps teams.
 With an integrated multi-scanner based design, ShiftLeft Scan can detect various kinds of security flaws in your application and infrastructure code in a single fast scan.
 The kind of flaws detected are:

-- Credentials Scanning to detect accidental secret leaks
+* [x] Credentials Scanning to detect accidental secret leaks
-- Static Analysis Security Testing (SAST) for a range of languages and frameworks
+* [x] Static Analysis Security Testing (SAST) for a range of languages and frameworks
-- Open-source dependencies audit
+* [x] Open-source dependencies audit
-- Licence violation checks
+* [x] Licence violation checks

+!!! summary
-The product supports a range of integration options: from scanning every push via a git hook to scanning every build and pull-request in the CI/CD pipelines.
+    Scan supports a range of integration options: from scanning the code on your IDE to scanning every build and pull-request in the CI/CD pipelines.

 ## Supported Languages & Frameworks